SpongeBob SquarePants (character): Voice

 Throughout the series, SpongeBob's voice evolved from "low-key" to high-pitched.
 Kenny said, "I hear the change...
 It's mostly a question of the pitch."
 He said that, "It's unconscious on my part" because "I don't wake up and think, 'Hmm, I'm going to change SpongeBob's voice today, just for the hell of it'."
 He described it as "like erosion: a very slow process.
 As time goes on, you need to bring him to different places and more places, the more stories and scripts you do."
 Contrasting first-season episodes to those of the seventh season, Kenny said that "there's a bit of a change [in the voice], but I don't think it's that extreme at all."

-When SpongeBob SquarePants was prepared for broadcast in languages other than English, the voice actors dubbing SpongeBob's voice used Tom Kenny's rendition of the character as a starting point but added unique elements.
+When SpongeBob SquarePants was prepared for broadcast in languages other than English, the voice actors dubbing SpongeBob's voice used Kenny's rendition of the character as a starting point but added unique elements.
 For example, in the French version of the series, SpongeBob speaks with a slight Daffy Duck-style lisp.

+In early 2021, SpongeBob became one of the popular character voices available on 15.ai, an artificial intelligence text-to-speech web application that allows users to generate speech in the voices of fictional characters.
+Critics reported that the application replicated SpongeBob's voice particularly well, with Natalie Clayton of PC Gamer noting that the character's distinctive shrill voice was convincingly recreated through the application.
+Fans created various content using 15.ai featuring SpongeBob saying custom phrases, which Peter Paltridge of Anime Superhero News described as "nearly indistinguishable".